The most charming general store in every US state

 New York: Hoss’s Country Corner, Long Lake

-It’s easy to forget that New York is more than just the concrete jungle: The state itself is home to picturesque natural spaces, such as Long Lake in the Adirondacks.
-The best place to stock up on your camping supplies is Hoss’s Country Corner, where you’ll find maps, fuzzy socks and handmade baskets and blankets.
-You’ll need nourishment for the excursion: The store sells freshly frozen salmon, deli options like meats and cheeses and, for the particularly adventurous, wild game meats.
-As a homage to their surroundings, there’s even a shelf full of grizzly bear statuettes and figurines to take home with you.
+The state of New York is home to some wonderfully picturesque camping spots, such as Long Lake in the Adirondacks.
+The best place to stock up on your supplies is Hoss’s Country Corner, where you’ll find maps, firewood, fuzzy socks, and handmade blankets.
+You’ll also need nourishment, and the store sells freshly frozen salmon, deli options like meats and cheeses and, for the more adventurous, wild game.
+You can even buy grizzly bear figurines to take home with you.

 North Carolina: Rockford General Store, Dobson